juiceo/jshare/README.md

 From the start, the goal with building JShare has been to improve on all aspects of existing alternatives - especially in terms of user experience.
 Some high-level design goals have been:

--   Simple: all features should be distilled to the simplest possible form, no over-engineering
+-   Simple: all features should be distilled to the simplest possible form
 -   Offline-first: the app should be fully usable whether you are online or not
 -   Fast: optimistic updates over loading screens whenever possible
 -   Useful: everyone working on the app is a power user themselves - and all features added to the app are things we want to see in it